JustYourEverdayUser/Lexi-Translation/CONTRIBUTING.md

 ## Indirect Contributing
 >[!TIP]
 >Any issue that's already resolved but not published yet is marked with `fix-available` label.
 If the issue is closed, then it was already published.

+>[!TIP]
+>Please stay tuned for messages from the contributors to your issue.
+Don't keep them waiting too long.

 #### Feature Requests
 If you want some feature to be implemented within the app, [create](https://github.com/Dzheremi2/Lexi/issues) an issue with `Feature Request` template and describe what you want to be implemented.
 The more information about the feature you provide, the faster, and precisely, it would be implemented.